-Unified communications applications and services such as voice messaging, rich media conferencing, presence, mobility, contact center, and collaboration clients rely on the underlying unified communications call routing and call control infrastructure and network infrastructure for everything from network connectivity to basic unified communications functions such as call control, supplementary services, dial plan, call admission control, and gateway services.
-For example, voice messaging and rich media conferencing applications leverage the network infrastructure for reaching users in campus sites, in branch sites, and on the Internet.
-Further, these same applications depend on the unified communications voice and video endpoints, call routing, PSTN connectivity, and media resources provided by the call routing and control infrastructure.
-In addition to relying on these infrastructure layers and basic unified communications services, applications and services are also often dependent upon each other for full functionality.
+As with other network and application technology systems, Unified Communications and Collaboration applications and services must be layered on top of the underlying network and system infrastructures.
+Unified Communications and Collaboration applications and services such as voice messaging, rich media conferencing, presence, mobility, contact center, and call recording rely on the underlying Unified Communications and Collaboration call routing and call control infrastructure and network infrastructure for everything from network connectivity to basic Unified Communications and Collaboration such as call control, supplementary services, dial plan, call admission control, and gateway services.
+For example, voice messaging and presence applications leverage the network infrastructure for reaching users in campus sites, in branch sites, and on the Internet.
+Further, these same applications depend on the Unified Communications and Collaboration voice and video endpoints, call routing, PSTN connectivity, and media resources provided by the call routing and control infrastructure.

+In addition to relying on these infrastructure layers and basic Unified Communications and Collaboration services, applications and services are also often dependent upon each other for full functionality.